-When you seek care at our office, you are assured that Dr. Eisenband, Dr. Calvo, Dr. Quintero, and their staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Eisenband, Dr. Cross, Dr. Quintero, Dr. Wexler, and their staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Drs.
-Eisenband, Calvo and Quintero choose carefully which and when radiographs are taken.
+Eisenband, Cross, Quintero and Wexler choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Drs.
-Eisenband, Calvo and Quintero, utilize Digital Imaging Technologies within the office.
+Eisenband, Cross, Quintero and Wexler, utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.